justinwagoner3/json_restful_api/README.md

 CREATE INDEX idx_cells_sheet_col ON cells(sheet_id, row_col);
 ```

-$$TODO will need to implement this - Over time we could use the access_log (activity_log) to determine if these are necessary.
+TODO will need to implement this - Over time we could use the access_log (activity_log) to determine if these are necessary.

+### Database

+Should have switched the order of rows and cols for better query readability.